bambinos/kulprit/README.md

 ## Overview

 Kulprit _(Pronounced: kuːl.prɪt)_ is a package for variable selection for [Bambi](https://github.com/bambinos/bambi) models.
-Kulprit is under active development so use it with care.
 If you find any bugs or have any feature requests, please open an [issue](https://github.com/bambinos/kulprit/issues).

 ## Installation

-Kulprit requires a working Python interpreter (3.10+).
+Kulprit requires a working Python interpreter (3.11+).
 We recommend installing Python and key numerical libraries using the [Anaconda Distribution](https://www.anaconda.com/products/individual#Downloads), which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using pip:

     pip install kulprit

-By default Kulprit performs a forward search, if you want to use Lasso (L1 search) you need to install `scikit-learn` package.
+By default, Kulprit performs a forward search.
+If you want to use Lasso (L1 search), you need to install `scikit-learn` package.
 You can install it using pip:

     pip install kulprit[lasso]

-Alternatively, if you want the bleeding edge version of the package you can install it from GitHub:
+Alternatively, if you want the bleeding-edge version of the package, you can install it from GitHub:

     pip install git+https://github.com/bambinos/kulprit.git

 ## Documentation

 The Kulprit documentation can be found in the [official docs](https://kulprit.readthedocs.io/en/latest/).
-The examples provides a quick overview of variable selection and how this problem is tackled by Kulprit.
-A more detailed discussion of the theory, but also practical advice, we recommend you read the paper [Advances in Projection Predictive Inference](https://doi.org/10.1214/24-STS949).
+The examples provide a quick overview of variable selection and how this problem is tackled by Kulprit.
+For a more detailed discussion of the theory, but also practical advice, we recommend the paper [Advances in Projection Predictive Inference](https://doi.org/10.1214/24-STS949).

 ## Contributions

 Kulprit is a community project and welcomes contributions.
 Additional information can be found in the [CONTRIBUTING.md](https://github.com/bambinos/kulprit/blob/main/CONTRIBUTING.md) page.

-For a list of contributors see the [GitHub contributor](https://github.com/bambinos/kulprit/graphs/contributors) page
+For a list of contributors, see the [GitHub contributor](https://github.com/bambinos/kulprit/graphs/contributors) page

 ## Citation

-If you use Kulprit and want to cite it please use
+If you use Kulprit and want to cite it, please use

 ```
 @article{mclatchie2024,